IhateCreatingUserNames2/MaiMai/README.md

 This project is focused on creating an NPC interaction system in Unity using the **LLMUnity** framework.
-The system allows NPCs to interact with players through AI-driven dialogue, memory management, and context-based responses.
+The system allows NPCs to interact with players through AI-driven dialogue, memory management, and context-based responses. each AI Agent has its own pre-setup prompt, you can personalize each, you can spawn Multiple AI Agents across the Scene, for example in a dungeon you can spawn a prisioner, an enemy, an npc, all with their own unique pre-setup-prompt and ai data in general.
+If you Integrate AI Agent system with LangGraph, you can spawn ai agents that can do tasks, for example: In a dungeon you spawn an AI Agent Prisioner that depending on Context or User Input delivers a Quest or an Item or Anything you want.
+Lang Graph is JS.
+Invoked Thru PuerTS , PuerTS is invoked by InitializePuerts.cs which bridges Lang Graph LLM Call to LLMUnity.chat(message) function.